gamemann/XDP-Forwarding/README.md

 ### Packages
 You will need `make`, `clang`, `libelf`, and `llvm` since we use these packages to build the project.
 Additionally, you will also need `libconfig` (`libconfig-dev` is the package on Ubuntu/Debian systems) for parsing the config file.

 For Ubuntu/Debian, the following should work.
-I'd assume package names should be similar on other Linux distros.

 ```
 apt install build-essential make clang libelf-dev llvm libconfig-dev
 ```

+I'd assume package names should be similar on other Linux distros.

 ### Mounting The BPF File System
 In order to use `xdpfwd-add` and `xdpfwd-del`, you must mount the BPF file system since the XDP program pins the BPF maps to `/sys/fs/bpf/xdpfwd`.
-There's a high chance this is already done for you via `iproute2` or something similar, but if it isn't, you may use the following command:
+There's a high chance this is already done for you via `iproute2` or something similar, but if it isn't, you may use the following command.

 ```
 mount -t bpf bpf /sys/fs/bpf/